Isaac Oliver (circa 1565-1617), Miniature painter

-Oliver was born in Rouen and appears to have trained as an artist before he came to England with his family as a Huguenot refugee.
-Isaac Oliver learnt the art of miniature painting from Nicholas Hilliard but unlike Hilliard, and perhaps as a result of studying continental art, he used light and shade (chiaroscuro) to develop a softer, more illusionistic style.
-Oliver was appointed miniaturist to Anne of Denmark, wife of James I.
+Oliver was born in Rouen and came to England with his family as a Huguenot refugee.
+He learnt the art of miniature painting from Nicholas Hilliard but unlike Hilliard, and as a result of his understanding of continental art, he used light and shade (chiaroscuro) to develop a softer, more illusionistic style.
+Oliver was appointed miniaturist to Anne of Denmark, wife of James I, and later to their eldest son Henry, Prince of Wales.

 by Isaac Oliver